nobodhi/javascript_coding_exercise/README.md

 ## Cracking the Coding Interview

-This section includes problems from the book **Cracking the Coding Interview**.
+This section includes problems and solutions from the section on data structures along with tests.
 The string tests are located in [test/string-test.js](test/string-test.js) and the solutions in [string-compare.js](string-compare.js).

 ### Is Unique